Relationship with the Seminole Tribe of Florida

 A Tradition of Tribute

 The Seminole Tribe of Florida are a courageous, tenacious and determined people who, against great odds, have struggled successfully to preserve their culture and to live their lives according to their traditions and beliefs.
 As history shows, they are a people who have resolutely refused to accept defeat, whether at the hands of the U.S. military or when faced with the unforgiving wilderness of the Florida Everglades.

-For nearly seven decades, Florida State University has proudly identified itself with this heroic tribe.
+Since 1947, Florida State University has proudly identified itself with this heroic tribe.
 The name "Florida State Seminoles" was selected by vote of the university's student body in 1947, shortly after FSU became a coeducational institution and re-established a football team.
 The name was selected specifically to honor the indomitable spirit of the Florida Seminoles — those people whom the Seminole Tribe of Florida refers to as the "few hundred unconquered Seminole men, women and children left — all hiding in the swamps and Everglades of South Florida."
 FSU's use of the name honors the strength and bravery of these people, who never surrendered and ultimately persevered.